ConductorOne/cone/internal/c1api/docs/C1ApiTaskV1TaskRevokeSourceReview.md

 NewC1ApiTaskV1TaskRevokeSourceReviewWithDefaults instantiates a new C1ApiTaskV1TaskRevokeSourceReview object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAccessReviewDisplayName

-`func (o *C1ApiTaskV1TaskRevokeSourceReview) GetAccessReviewDisplayName() string`

-GetAccessReviewDisplayName returns the AccessReviewDisplayName field if non-nil, zero value otherwise.

-### GetAccessReviewDisplayNameOk

-`func (o *C1ApiTaskV1TaskRevokeSourceReview) GetAccessReviewDisplayNameOk() (*string, bool)`

-GetAccessReviewDisplayNameOk returns a tuple with the AccessReviewDisplayName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccessReviewDisplayName

-`func (o *C1ApiTaskV1TaskRevokeSourceReview) SetAccessReviewDisplayName(v string)`

-SetAccessReviewDisplayName sets AccessReviewDisplayName field to given value.

-### HasAccessReviewDisplayName

-`func (o *C1ApiTaskV1TaskRevokeSourceReview) HasAccessReviewDisplayName() bool`

-HasAccessReviewDisplayName returns a boolean if a field has been set.

 ### GetAccessReviewId